-Protecting your children from mosquitoes is important, but does not have to come with harmful chemicals, such as DEET.
+Protecting your children from mosquitoes is important, but it does not have to come with harmful chemicals, such as DEET.
 While mosquitoes can carry and transmit viruses such as West Nile Virus and Eastern Equine Encephalitis, these viruses are very rare and even more rarely serious.
-Unfortunately some of the active ingredients used in national-brand insect repellants are toxic, like DEET.
-DEET (N,N-Diethyl-meta-toluamide) is an Environmental Protection Agency (EPA) registered pesticide and a known neurotoxin — a chemical that is toxic to our nerve cells, with the potential to cause symptoms such as poor concentration, fatigue, uncoordination, and restlessness.
+Unfortunately some of the active ingredients used in national-brand insect repellents are toxic, like DEET.
+DEET (N,N-Diethyl-meta-toluamide) is an Environmental Protection Agency (EPA) registered pesticide and a known neurotoxin — a chemical that is toxic to our nerve cells, with the potential to cause symptoms such as poor concentration, fatigue, lack of coordination, and restlessness.
 These nervous system symptoms can be very subtle and thus not noticed or immediately attributed to the use of DEET.
 In laboratory studies, regular exposure to even low doses of DEET causes brain cells to die in regions of the brain that control muscle movement, learning, memory, and concentration.

 A child’s brain weighs two pounds, has one hundred miles of blood vessels and contains more nerve connections than there are stars in the Milky Way.